davidjcc/GameNetworkingExperiment/README.md

 # GameNetworkingTest
-Experimenting with games networking programming using a simple Pong game.
+Experimenting with games networking programming.

+## BS
+Created a simple wrapper of the ENet library to make it easier to use.
+The wrapper is in the `bs` folder.

+## Flatbuffers
+The samples use the 'Flatbuffers' library to serialize data.
+The schema for each sample is in the *.fbs files.

 ## Libraries:
 - [CPM](https://github.com/cpm-cmake/CPM.cmake) - Cmake dependencies management